X448NAX/Hashgen/README.md

 A simple Python script for generating a variety of hashes from safe urandom entropy.

-For whenever you need a random hash (e.g. setting an app secret) or a random password (although [random words make for better passwords](https://xkcd.com/936/)).
+For whenever you need a random hash (e.g. generating an app secret) or a random password (although [random words make for better passwords](https://xkcd.com/936/)).

 ## How to use